-Table 2: Matching Options for Bahamas
+Table 3: Matching Options for Bahamas

 optionName Description KeepMultimatch Specifies whether to return results when the address matches to multiple candidates in the database.
 If this option is not selected, an address that results in multiple candidates will fail to geocode.
 If you select this option, specify the maximum number of candidates to return using the MaxCandidates option (see below).
-Y Yes, return candidates when multiple candidates are found.
-Default.
-No, do not return candidates.
-Addresses that result in multiple candidates will fail to geocode.
-MaxCandidates If you specify KeepMultimatch=Y, this option specifies the maximum number of results to return.
-The default is 1.
+Y Y es, return candidates when multiple candidates are found.
+Default. o, do not return candidates.
+Addresses that result in multiple candidates ill fail to geocode.
+MaxCandidates KeepMultimatch=Y, this option specifies the maximum number of results e default is 1.
 Specify -1 (minus one) to return all possible candidates.
-ReturnRanges Specifies whether to return address range information.
-If you enable this option, the output field Ranges will be included in the output.
-A range is a series of addresses along a street segment.
-For example, 5400-5499 Main St. is an address range representing addresses in the 5400 block of Main St. A range may represent just odd or even addresses within a segment, or both odd and even addresses.
-A range may also represent a single building with multiple units, such as an apartment building.
-Y Yes, return address range information.
+ReturnRanges • nether to return address range information.
+If you enable this option, the Ranges will be included in the output.
+Main St. is a range may re even addres series of addresses along a street segment.
+For example, 5400-5499 in address range representing addresses in the 5400 block of Main St. A represent just odd or even addresses within a segment, or both odd and ses.
+A range may also represent a single building with multiple units, apartment building. Υ Yes, return address range information.
 N No, do not return address range information.
 Default.
-MaxRanges If you choose to return ranges, this option specifies the maximum number of ranges to return for each candidate.
-Since the geocoder returns one candidate per segment, and since a segment may contain multiple ranges, this option allows you to see the other ranges in a candidate's segment.
+MaxRanges to return for a e to return ranges, this option specifies the maximum number of ranges each candidate.
+Since the geocoder returns one candidate per segment, segment may contain multiple ranges, this option allows you to see the in a candidate's segment.